HughesEli/Project3/README.md

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know
 We have a mailing list located at: project@google-groups.com

 License